INFO: This guide is for Organisation Administrators

 With commas separating each of these fields, a CSV record for a user might look like this:

-You can open CSV files in Microsoft Excel to view and edit them easily, but make sure you save it in .CSV format when you are done.
+You can open CSV files in Microsoft Excel or Google Sheets to view and edit them easily, but make sure you save it in .CSV format when you are done.

 The best way to check the validity of a CSV file is to open it in Notepad and make sure there are no extraneous spaces or punctuation.